prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>Namespace&rsquo;s labels to match for ScrapeConfig discovery.
-If nil, only
+<p>Namespaces to match for ScrapeConfig discovery.
+An empty label selector
-check own namespace.</p>
+matches all namespaces.
+A null label selector matches the current current namespace only.</p>
 </td>
 </tr>
 <tr>